-(G)(H) Document Review:
+(h) Document Review:

-- (I) All agreements, easements, covenants, deed restrictions, articles of incorporation, bylaws, and organizational provisions for any of the above forms of ownership, management and maintenance of open space shall be subject to the review and approval of the Planning Board prior to final approval of the open space conservation development. - (H)(I) At the discretion of the Planning Board, the Town attorney and/or any other professional needed, at the applicant's expense, shall review any of the above-listed documents.
+- (i) All agreements, easements, covenants, deed restrictions, articles of incorporation, by-laws, and organizational provisions for any of the above forms of ownership, management and maintenance of open space shall be subject to the review and approval of the Planning Board prior to final approval of the open space conservation development. - (i) At the discretion of the Planning Board, the Town attorney and/or any other professional needed, at the applicant's expense, shall review any of the above-listed documents.